Online Blog & Business Help

 That’s the sort of board that belongs on a personal Pinterest page.
 But that doesn’t mean I don’t stumble upon things of personal interest while I’m on Pinterest as my business.

-Enter Secret Boards.
 You can now have as many secret boards as you like (within the 350 overall board limit).

 So go ahead and create a board for those off-topic, personal items.
 Just select “Secret Board” when creating/naming it.
 Pin any non-niche related pins there so you can come back to them later.

-Blog Post Inspiration
+Blog Post or Pin Design Inspiration

-Sometimes I’ll read a really inspiring blog post by a fellow blogger and it gives me an idea for a blog post I’d never thought of before.
 I save those pins on a secret board for later.
-Then when I’m sitting at my computer with absolutely no idea what to write about, I refer back to that board for motivation.
+Then when I’m sitting at my computer with absolutely no idea what to write about, or no creativity for pin design, I refer back to that board for motivation.

-Let me be clear… I do not steal the content of those posts.
 However, sometimes just the title alone is enough to make me realize I have something unique to say on that same topic.
+I always put my own spin on things based on my own experiences and recommendations.

 Building a New Board Up Before Making it Public